cellis/rails-angularui-bootstrap/README.md

 I've tested this on Rails 4.
 Should also work with Rails 3.

+1. Make sure you have angularjs included in your `application.js` file first.

-Add it to your rails Gemfile with
+2. Add rails_angularui_bootstrap to your rails Gemfile with

 ```ruby
 	gem 'rails_angularui_bootstrap'
 ```

-And
+3. Install it:

 ```console
 	bundle install
 ```

-After that, you can include all the *default* templates by adding
+4. Include all the *default* templates by adding:

 ```javascript
 	//= require rails-angularui-bootstrap
 ```
 to your `app/assets/javascripts/application.js` file.

-Finally, include Bootstrap 3 in your css [https://github.com/anjlab/bootstrap-rails](There's a gem for this,too), and include the ui-bootstrap in your javascript `application.js` with
+5. Include Bootstrap 3 in your css [https://github.com/anjlab/bootstrap-rails](There's a gem for this,too), and include the ui-bootstrap in your javascript `application.js` with

 ```coffeescript